Have Dog Heartworms Become More Resistant To Preventatives?

-Even though the Auburn study was paid for by the Manufacturer (Bayer) whose product was found to work best, independent research, conducted over several years on different Continents confirm that products containing moxidectin are superior over ivermectin products in killing a wide range of parasites.
-This is probably because moxidectin stays in the pet’s blood stream longer than ivermectin.
-There is a second FDA-approved Moxidectin product, ProHeart6® .
+Even though the Auburn study was paid for by the Manufacturer (Bayer) whose product was found to work best, independent research, conducted over several years on different Continents, confirmed that products containing moxidectin are superior over ivermectin products in killing a wide range of parasites.
+This is most likely because moxidectin stays in the pet’s blood stream longer than ivermectin.
+There is a second FDA-approved Moxidectin product, ProHeart6®.
 Although Moxidectin is fully effective when given orally, this product is marketed in injectable form to give veterinarians financial relief from the revenues lost to internet sales of monthly heartworm preventative products.
 Only vets are allowed to buy and inject it.
 You can read about those shenanigans here.
 I would much prefer if we Americans had an approved oral form of Moxidectin available for our pets.
 It is known to be well absorbed orally.
 The fact that none is available probably has more to do with profitability than performance.

 What Else Can I Do?